Beta This is a test version of the layout of this page. Take the survey to help us improve it

 Report your findings

-The lead interviewer must produce a report summarising their findings for our maladministration team.
+The lead interviewer must produce a typed electronic report summarising their findings for our maladministration team.
 This is STA’s property.
-We will share the summary with the school (we will redact personal/identifying information beforehand).
+We will share the summary with the school (where necessary, personal/identifying information will be redacted beforehand).
 The school will then have the opportunity to provide a written response and offer any further information they wish to be included in the investigation.

-Our maladministration team will review the report, along with any further information gathered from the school and other additional evidence identified.
-The case manager will make a recommendation based on all the evidence and a senior STA staff member will decide what, if any, further action is necessary.
-The maladministration team will inform the school, the LA and the school’s governing body when a decision has been made.
+The STA will review the report, along with any further information gathered from the school and other additional evidence identified.
+The investigator will make a recommendation based on all the evidence and a senior STA staff member will decide what, if any, further action is necessary.
+The STA will inform the school, the LA and the school’s governing body when a decision has been made.

-You should contact our maladministration team if you need to manage press interest regarding any maladministration investigation.
+You should contact STA if you need to manage press interest regarding any maladministration investigation.

 National curriculum assessments helpline 0300 303 3013